joseorsini/SQLResultsTool/README.md

 - "default": The default datasource specified for accessing the dotcms database.
 - "custom": A custom datasource specified for limited access to dotcms database or any other database.

 b) "query": The SQL query you want to run from a Content/Widget in a frontend page.
-Restricted queries are:
+Restricted queries and SQL expressions are:

-- DELETE FROM.
+- DELETE.
 - DROP.
 - TRUNCATE.
-- ALTER DATABASE.
+- ALTER.
-- ALTER TABLE.
+- CREATE
 - Any query that hits the "user_" or "cms_role" tables from the dotcms database.
 - All queries or operations set at database level by the DBA.